Madilena/data_structures/big_o/big_o.md

 These are my misc. notes on big O

+Big O means order of the function
+Big O is the worst case estimate of time and space complexity Big Theta = best case

 ## O(1) -> Constant Time

 Example: getting an index from an array